jkeefe/api-workshop/README.md

 # A Hitchhiker's Guide to APIs

+All of this code exists both as a Glitch project and a [Github repository](https://github.com/jkeefe/api-workshop).

 ## Getting ready for this workshop

+### While you are waiting

 - Sign up for a free account at [Glitch](https://glitch.com/) and log in.
 - If you don't already have one, add a JSON viewer to your web browser: